 The beauty wars have not failed to infect the church.
 I cannot begin to enumerate the articles and blogs I have read over the past couple of years that try to tell women what to wear, how to wear it and who to wear it for.
 Skirts can be knee-length, but no shorter.
 No, skirts must cover the knee.
 Dying your hair is okay, but keep it subtle.
 Dying your hair means that you reject God.
 Make-up is good.
 Make-up is bad.
 Your hair should be long and curly.
 It doesn’t matter what hairstyle you choose.

 On and on it goes.

 I am not interested in nit-picky standards.
 A woman is not holier than another if she chooses to wear skirts exclusively.
 She who loves to experiment with make-up is no worse a sinner than she who goes bare-faced.
 I won’t go to battle over curling and straightening irons.
 These surface battles mask the real issues.

-For a woman to be free from vanity and have a humble estimation of her merits does not mean that she rejects her beauty.
-Eve was the final creative act of God in the original creation, the crown of all that He had done (see Gen. 1 & 2).
+Modesty does not equal a rejection of beauty.
+Eve was the final creative act of God in the origin story, the crown of all that He had done (see Gen. 1 & 2).
 While we have no idea what she looked like, it is safe to say that she had curves in all the right places.
 Her hair was longer than that of her male counterpart.
 Her facial features were smaller than his, his limbs slimmer.
 She was soft, inviting, lovely.
 God made her that way.